-However, the reflective interpretation suffers from two obvious difficulties.
-In the first place, it is relative to its anticipated audience, and audiences are an ever shifting manifold.
-Each culture in each of the stages of its progress and decline is divided into a variety of schools, attitudes, orientations, and im each of these varieties there are numerous degrees of intellectual attainment.
-It would be a matter of considerable difficulty to work out a reflective interpretation that satisfied a single audience; but there is an enormous range of other audiences that will remain to be satisfied: and the single audience one does satisfy will not live for ever.
-In the second place, it is all very well to talk glibly about the habitual intellectual development and the deficiencies of the original and the present audience and the determination of the differences in the practical insights governing the original expression and the simple interpretation.
-But it is quite another matter to set about the investigation of such obscure objects, to reach something better than a mere guess about them, and to find an appropriate and effective manner of communicating the fruits of one's inquiry.
+In the second place, it is all very well to talk glibly about the habitual intellectual development and the deficiencies of the original and the present audience and their determination of the differences in the practical insights governing the original interpretation and the simple interpretation.
+But it is a quite another matter to set about the investigation of such obscure matters objects, to reach something better than a more guess about them, to find an appropriate and effective manner of communicating the fruits of one's inquiry.
 Reflective interpretation is a smart idea, a beautiful object of thought.
-But isit a practical possibility?
+But is it a practical possibility?
 Has it ever been achieved?
+This brings us to the problem of interpretation.

-This brings us to the basic problem of interpretation.
-It may very well happen that any simple interpretation is correct, that it hits off for a contemporary audience the principal insight communicated by the new paropolate original document.
+It may very well happen that any simple interpretation is correct, that it hits off for a contemporary audience the principal insight communicated by the/original document.
 It may also happen that the interpreter knows his interpretation to be correct, that he grasps the virtually unconditioned or, at least, that he grasps the approximation of his interpretation to the virtually unconditioned.
 For analogous to common sense, there is a historical sense.
-Just as we by common sense can know how our contemporaries would or would not speak or act in any of a series of ordinary and typical situations, so the scholar by a long familiarity with the documents and monuments of another age and by an ever increasing accumulation of complementary insights can arrive at a participation of the common sense of another period and by this historical sense can tell how the men and women of that time would or would not speak or act in certain types of situation.
-However, just as our common sense is open to individual, group, and general bias, so also is the historical sense.
-Moreover, just as our common sense cannot analyze itself or criticize itself or arrive at an abstract formulation of its central nucleus, so also the historical is limited in a similar fashion; both are far more likely to be correct in pronouncing verdicts than in assigning exact and convincing reasons for them.
-But if interpretation is to be scientific, then the grounds for the interpretation have to be assignable; if interpretation is to be scientific, then there will not be a range of different interpretations due to the individual, group, and general bias of the historical sense of different experts; if interpretation is to be scientific, then it has to discover some method of conceiving and determining the habitual development of all audiences and it has to invent some technique by which its expression escapes relativity to particular and incidental audiences.
+Just as we by common sense can \mathbf{O} is to be scientific, then it has to discover some method of conceiving and determining the habitual development of all audiences and it has to invent some technique by which its expression escapes relativity to particular and incidental audiences.
+0 32 62 The Notion of a Universal Viewpoint.